WICG/anonymous-iframe/mozilla-sandbox-proposal.md

 Currently, Chrome does not allow developers to block autofill:
 See: https://crbug.com/914451

 Adding the `disable-autofill` to the the web-platform would give a trivial way to bypass it.
+Moreover, it can be used in the top-level document using CSP or sandbox inheritance.

-With a single `anonymous` attribute, the 3 features are tied together, and can only be set inside iframe.
-It prevents abuse.
+On the contrary, the `anonymous` attribute mitigate this, becaues it can only be used in iframe, and the 3 features are tied together.

 ## disallow-XXX syntax?

 It would be the first sandbox flag using the `disallow-xxx` syntax.
-It is possible, but consistent with all the other using `allow-xxx` syntax.
+It is possible, but this is inconsistent with every other `allow-xxx` directives.

-It also means fully sandboxed iframe: `<iframe sandbox>` doesn’t correspond anymore to a fully sandboxed iframe, because they can be further sandboxed by adding `disallow-autofill`.
+It also means fully sandboxed iframe: `<iframe sandbox>` doesn’t correspond anymore to a fully sandboxed iframe anymore.
+It can be further sandboxed by adding `disallow-autofill`.

 One could argue that the autofill behavior is not specified and we can omit this flag from the anonymous iframe proposal.
-It can be a note asking the embedder to disable autofill when it matters for security.
+A note to the implementor can be added asking the them to disable autofill when it matters for security.

 ## Popups with partitioned storage